shalzz/shalzz.github.io/content/blog/contact-improve-stories.md

 and reading my partners intentions.

 This ties into the embodied aspect of Martial Arts as well.
-The more one is empty of emotions of fear, doubt and uncertainty the more one is grounded and rooted.
-Hence it becomes ever so spontaneous to visualize and read not only your physical trajectory in space-time but with time your opponents moves, actions and eventually their subtle intentions.
+The more one is empty of emotions, of fear, doubt and uncertainty the more one is grounded and rooted.
+Hence it becomes ever so spontaneous to visualize and read not only your own physical trajectory in space-time but with practise the opponents moves, actions and eventually their subtle intentions.

+### Non-competing in CI